kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

 ![CUB retrieval and zero-shot species classification](figures/class_level_transfer_cross_model.svg)

-Cross-model zero-shot species classification maps source images into the target space and compares them directly with the target model's native class-name prompts.
-The native target bar is the reference for the target model's own classifier. $Q_{\text{CUB-train}}$ aligned classification clearly outperforms $Q_{\text{Oxford}}$, and is comparable to native model classifiers
+Cross-model zero-shot species classification maps source images into the target space and classifies them according to target model's native class-name prompts.
+The native target bar is the reference for the target model's own classifier. $Q_{\text{CUB-train}}$ aligned classification clearly outperforms $Q_{\text{Oxford}}$, and is comparable to native model classifiers.

 ## 3. Fine-grained attribute transfer in both directions

 Each decoder predicts CUB's visible bird attributes from an image embedding.
-We train one decoder in each model's native space, then use the same Oxford map in both directions: source to target uses $Q$, while target to source uses
+I train one decoder in each model's native space, then feed the aligned image embeddings from the source model into the decoder and evaluate the decoder's results.
+I use the same orthognal transform in both directions: source to target uses $Q$, while target to source uses
 $Q^\top$.
 The metric is the mean percentage of each bird's visible-positive ground-truth attributes that the decoder recovers.